 Lisa had traveled to over 50 cities and won all the competitions using humiliation as a chief tool!

-Much against the advice of his concerned students, Leo gladly accepted the challenge.
+Much against the advice of his concerned students, Leo gladly accepted Lisa’s challenge.

 As the competition began, Lisa started insulting Leo with her humiliation technique.

 For hours, she verbally assaulted Leo with every curse and insult known to mankind.
-Leo merely stood there motionless and calm.
+Leo merely stood there quiet and calm.
 Leo had faith in his ability to lead his emotions and this was the time to exhibit calmness.

 “Calmness is the cradle of power.” ~ Josiah Gillbert Holland

 Finally, Lisa felt exhausted.
-Calmly, Leo started painting and invited Lisa also to do the same.
-As Leo started painting, he forgot that there was anyone other than him and his creation in that moment.
+Quietly, Leo started painting and invited Lisa also to do the same.
+As Leo started painting, he forgot that there was anyone other than him and his creation at that moment.

 Lisa also started drawing but she could not concentrate.
 After looking at the art she created within first 10 minutes, she felt ashamed and left.

 The students gathered around Leo and questioned him, “How could you endure such an indignity?
-How could you stay calm when she was using so many humiliating words about your capabilities?”
+How could you stay calm when Lisa was using so many humiliating words about your capabilities?”

-“If someone gives you a present and you do not accept it,” Leo said, “to whom does the present belong?”
+“If someone gives you a present and you do not accept it,” Leo asked, “to whom does the present belong?”